| |

 Crabber 24 Mk I and Mk II boats share the same hull moulding, although

-the decks and coachroof is different.
-There is an owners
+the decks and coachroof is different

 From 1993 onwards, however an entirely new set of mouldings was